YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Conclusions

 \section{Conclusions}

-In this paper, we have proposed to utilize the beam squint effect in massive MIMO Terahertz wideband communications systems to realize non-cooperative target localization.
-Specifically, we have constructed the wideband channel model of echo signal, and proposed a beamforming scheme that controls the range of beam squint by adjusting the values of PSs and TTDs, such that different subcarriers can point to different directions in a planned way.
-The echo signals of different subcarriers will carry target information in different directions, based on which the targets' angles can be estimated through sophisticatedly designed algorithm.
-Moreover, we have proposed a supporting OFDM ranging algorithm, in which the targets' distances can be found by comparing the theoretical phases and measured phases of the received signals.
+In this paper, we have proposed the use of the beam squint effect in massive MIMO Terahertz wideband communications systems to realize non-cooperative dynamic target sensing.
+Specifically, we have constructed a wideband channel model for echo signals, and proposed a beamforming scheme that controls the range of beam squint by adjusting the values of PSs and TTDs, such that different subcarriers can point to different directions in a planned way.
+The echo signals of different subcarriers will carry target information in different directions, based on which the targets' angles can be estimated through a sophisticatedly designed algorithm.
+Moreover, we have proposed a supporting method based on extended array signal estimation, which utilizes the phase changes of different frequency subcarriers within different OFDM symbols to estimate the distance and velocity of dynamic targets.
 Interestingly, the proposed method only needs the BS to transmit and receive the signals once to realize full spatial target localization, which means that \emph{You Only Listen Once} (YOLO).
-Compared with the traditional ISAC method that requires multiple beam sweeping, the proposed one can greatly reduce the sensing time.
-Simulation results demonstrate the effectiveness of the proposed scheme.
+In order to further improve the accuracy of sensing, we have proposed a high-precision sensing scheme based on multiple applications of YOLO, which utilized the mean estimation, non-uniform array signal estimation, and uniform array signal estimation to realize high-precision estimation of dynamic target angle, distance, and velocity, respectively.
+Compared with the traditional ISAC method that requires multiple beam sweeps, the proposed one can greatly reduce the sensing time overhead.
+Simulation results have demonstrated the effectiveness of the proposed scheme.